TelloViz/Kingdom-Coinquest/README.md

 </p>

 <p align='center'>
 The ace of your suit can be used to resurrect the top card from the graveyard and place it on your unit of choice for immediate use.
 The act of resurrection and the subsequent immediate play of the ressurected card, constitutes 1 <b><i>play move</i></b>.
 Aces used to resurrect, must be placed at the bottom of the discard pile.
-Do not shuffle the discard pile when placing an Ace at the bottom of the pile. <br /> <b>Note:</b> <i>Ressurected cards do not need to be prepared by the quartermaster</i>
+Do not shuffle the discard pile when placing an Ace at the bottom of the pile. <br /> <b>Note:</b> <i>Ressurected cards do not need to be prepared by the <a href="#QuartermasterSlotHeader">Quartermaster</a></i>
 </p>

 <br />